saucelabs/sauce-docs/docs/visual-testing/workflows/test-execution.md

 Upon executing your tests for the first time, a visual baseline is automatically created in our system.
 This baseline serves as the standard for all subsequent tests and matches based on the metadata as described in the [Baseline Matching](../../visual-testing.md#baseline-matching).

 The newly created baseline needs to be reviewed and approved by a user.
 This can be done in the [Sauce Labs Visual Builds](https://app.saucelabs.com/visual/builds) page.
-Once approved, see [Approving and Reviewing baselines](./review.md), the baseline is "locked" and will be used for all subsequent tests.
+Once approved, see [Reviewing and Approving baselines](./review.md#reviewing-and-approving-baselines), the baseline is "locked" and will be used for all subsequent tests.

 ## Subsequent Test Executions